certbot/certbot/docs/using.rst

 .. |dns_plugs| replace:: :ref:`DNS plugins <dns_plugins>`

-Under the hood, plugins use one of several ACME protocol challenges_ to prove you control a domain.
-The options are http-01_ (which uses port 80), tls-sni-01_ (port 443) and dns-01_ (requiring configuration of a DNS server on port 53, though that's often not the same machine as your webserver).
-A few plugins support more than one challenge type, in which case you can choose one with ``--preferred-challenges``.

 There are also many third-party-plugins_ available.
 Below we describe in more detail the circumstances in which each plugin can be used, and how to use it.